 Mechanics has been an integral part of human civilization.
-Ever since lighting fire, hunting tools, and start of cultivation, evolutions of mechanics took place intuitively and has grown with human observation and experience.
+Ever since lighting fire, making tools for hunting, and start of cultivation, evolutions of mechanics took place intuitively.
+It grown with human observation and experience.
 It is starting point of learning of Physics, meaning 'Knowledge of nature'; a word coined from Greek language and involves study of matter, energy and their interaction.
 In depth study of mechanics is essential for every student, irrespective of discipline.
-Laws of mechanics find manifestation right from physiology of plants, animals, human, sociology and extends into advanced physics from atomic to cosmic scale.
-Correlation of mechanics with the other branches shall also be made appropriately, to establish the relevance of mechanics.
+Laws of mechanics find manifestation right from physiology of plants, animals, human, and find manifestation in social behaviour.
+It extends into advanced physics from atomic to cosmic scale.
+Efforts shall be made to correlate mechanics with the other branches of physics, wherever necessary, to establish the relevance.

 As one proceeds with application of concepts of physics, it may be considered as an extensive subject.
-But, with the grooming of ability to integrate these concepts it becomes so intuitive that one can feel a set of laws, with different combinations, coming into play in any physical observation or problem.
+But, with the grooming of ability to integrate these concepts it becomes so intuitive that one can feel a set laws, with different permutations combinations, coming into play in any physical observation or problem.
 This is precisely the reason to integrate complete mechanics into one chapter.
-Nevertheless, understanding of individual principles of mechanics shall have to be done with assumptions to exclude principles extraneous to it.
+Nevertheless, elaboration of individual principles of mechanics shall be done assuming a boundary, for simplicity and clarity, which to exclude phenomenon extraneous to it.
 However, as the journey into mechanics proceeds, integration of concepts studied earlier is done and it is intrinsic to the philosophy of this manual.
 Proficiency in physics depends upon one's ability to visualize given problems with the known laws of physics, and to correctly translate them into a mathematical statement or a set of such statements.

-This chapter would start with understanding of dimensions, units, measurements, time and motion, force, work and energy, circular and rotational motion, gravitation, fluid behaviour, mechanical properties of matter, and Simple Harmonic Motion (SHM).
+This chapter would start with understanding of units, measurement, dimensions and analysis of errors, followed by kinematics, dynamics, work and energy, circular and rotational motion, gravitation, fluid behaviour, mechanical properties of matter, and Simple Harmonic Motion (SHM).
 The SHM forms a foundation to the study of energy and its propagation.

-Readers are advised not to limit joy of learning of the subject to the study of this manual only.
-The joy should find extension in solving problems, of different types, so as to gain proficiency, accuracy and speed, essential, both for mentoring and success in competition.
+Readers are advised not to limit joy of exploring the subject to the study of this manual only.
+The joy should find extension into visualizing these laws in their surrounding right from home to everything phenomenon that they observe.
+This will help them in analyzing different types of problems.
+Thus they would gain proficiency, accuracy and speed, essential, both for mentoring students and their success in competition.

 Accordingly, illustration of each topic is made along with typical problems from selected and world class books viz.
 Concepts of Physics, Part-I by H.C.
 Verma; S.L.
-Loney's books - a) Elements of Statics & Dynamics, Part I& II, b) c) An Elementary Treatise on Statics, An Elementary Treatise of Dynamics of Particles and Rigid Bodies; Physics Part I, by Robert Resnick and David Helliday and Problems in Physics by I.E. Irodov. and other sources.
+Loney's books - a) Elements of Statics & Dynamics, Part I& II, b) c) An Elementary Treatise on Statics, An Elementary Treatise of Dynamics of Particles and Rigid Bodies; Physics Part I, by Robert Resnick and David Helliday, University Physics by Sears and Zeemansky and Problems in Physics by I.E. Irodov. and other sources including text books of NCERT and various state boards of higher secondary education.